arpruss/custom-brainlink-firmware/README.txt

     by ASCII '0' or '1' for each of the digital ports, and then are followed by ASCII hex 8-bit data of the analog port data.
 The port data is given in order of pin number.
 Send '*' to terminate the stream.

+  c pin(1 byte) stream(1 byte) rumble(1 byte)
+    Get a data report from a GameCube controller on the specified digital pin (ASCII '0' through '9').
+If stream is other than '0', then the data is continuously streamed.
+If rumble is other than '1', then the rumble motor is turned on.
+In streaming mode, you can send '*' to exit streaming, 'R' to rumble, and 'r' to turn off rumble.

   u pin(1 byte) pull(1 byte)
     Specified pull-up/pull-down/float for the specified digital pin.
 Default is float (and this may be needed for some other functions).
     The pin is specified in ASCII ('0' through '9'); the pull is 'u' (up), 'd' (down) or 'f' (float).